particle-iot/app-notes/AN013-Tracker-GPIO/README.md

 ![Board Image](images/5v.jpg)

+[AN027 Tracker Button and LEDs](https://github.com/particle-iot/app-notes/tree/master/AN027-Tracker-Buttons-LEDs) shows how to connect add a push button, two LEDs, a buzzer, and a 5V I2C port for the SHT30 temperature and humidity sensor to the Tracker One using the M8 connector.
+It also uses the MCP23008 GPIO expander.

 ## Connecting

 The M8 (8mm) 8-pin connector on the Tracker One is standard, however it's not common.
 Some other connectors like M12 are more common, however, the 12mm connector would have required a taller enclosure to fit the larger connector.
 To simplify designs, Particle will provide a M8 female-to-wires cable, similar to this.
 This is for illustration only and the design may vary in the future.